Investors see green shoots in barren Argentine real estate market

-BUENOS AIRES (Reuters) - Argentina is still struggling with a dearth of hard currency and mortgages but with a change of government later this year, investors at home and abroad are positioning themselves for a real estate market revival they say is already taking root.
+BUENOS AIRES, July 22 (Reuters) - Argentina is still struggling with a dearth of hard currency and mortgages but with a change of government later this year, investors at home and abroad are positioning themselves for a real estate market revival they say is already taking root.

 Real estate sales tanked in recent years due to stagflation and capital controls introduced by President Cristina Fernandez in 2011.